SpaceNetChallenge/BuildingDetectors/bic-user/readme.md

 #### Dataset: [SpaceNet AWS S3](https://aws.amazon.com/public-datasets/spacenet/)

 #### Approach:
 This implementation uses a fully convolutional network (FCN), based on this [paper](https://goo.gl/FlcsMg).
 In addition, the approach uses a custom post-processing developed to merge and polygonize network output.
 Source code is included in this repository.
-The code is also hosted in a working Amazon Machine Instance located [here](https://aws.amazon.com/).

 1. Preprocessing